ministryofjustice/security-guidance/docs/index.md

 **Note:**

-This guidance is dated: 23 December 2020.
+This guidance is dated: 4 January 2021.

 For convenience, offline versions of this guidance are available.